madanaman/series/README.md

 # series
-This contains python codes for different type of number series
+This contains python codes for different type of number series example pascal series